maciejg-git/litewind-alpine-documentation/components/plugins.md

 ### Transition plugin

-The transition plugin add two directives x-alt-transition and x-vue-transition.
-Both directives add another way to define transitions that are transformed into native Alpine transition directives.
+The transition plugin add two directives `x-alt-transition` and `x-vue-transition`.
+Both directives add another way to define transitions.
+The new definition is simply transformed to a set of native Alpine transition directives.

 #### x-alt-transition